India's COVID tally passes 25 mln; cyclone hampers response in western states | Health

 "Masks have been arranged for people shifted to shelter homes," said Sandip Sagale, a top official in Ahmedabad, the main city in Gujarat.
 "Efforts are also made to maintain social distancing."

 Only the United States has had more cases, or a worse single day death toll, when it lost 5,444 people on Feb.
-12. But whereas the epidemic peaked months ago in the United States, there is no certainty that India's infections have.
+12. But whereas the epidemic there peaked months ago, there is no certainty that India's infections have.
 Though the official count shows new infections subsiding, there are fears that the new, highly infectious B.1.617 variant, first found in India, is out of control and that many cases are going unreported due to lack of testing.

 Gujarat, Prime Minister Narendra Modi's home state, has suffered a 30% increase in infections since May 2, while the total number of vaccinations it administered last week was just 1.1 million - half the total of a month earlier.
 The storm, which has killed at least 19 people and caused widespread devastation, has exacerbated efforts to tackle the pandemic in Gujarat, with vaccinations suspended and hospitals awaiting back-up generators to keep power running and additional oxygen supplies.